 I joined an online group run by the lovely people over at Worthing’s sustainable craft project, The Good Stitch and posted pics of my wobbly test squares.
 Experienced crochet hands peered at the images and offered diagnoses and tips to make things better.
 Everybody counselled practice, patience, repetition and advised that doing loads of small squares or circles would help bring my skills along.

-After another 3 quadrilaterals that were definitely not squares, I realised that 20 hours of practice, and possibly even 10, 000 hours, was not looking likely to see me producing the minimalist contemporary cushion cover of my Pinterest dreams.
+After another 3 quadrilaterals that were definitely not squares, I realised that even 20 hours of practice was not looking likely to see me producing the minimalist contemporary cushion cover of my Pinterest dreams.
 At that point, two things happened.